datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 only calculate the subtotal.
 Such code pollutes the codebase and is very hard to maintain.
 Imaigine your co-worker's face when she sees calculateSubtotal function throwing an *EmailDeliveryFailed* exception.
-Or what if you are required to do your boss's dirty deeds by helping his buddy to fake a product's sales, and now random users are getting invoices for products they never purchased?
+Or what if you are required to do your boss's dirty deeds by helping his buddy to fake a seller's sales record in your multi-tenant ecommerce system, and now random users are getting invoices for products they never purchased?
 (FYI, a true story)

 ``` php
 public function enrolStudentToSemester(Student $student, Semester $semester) {